pluralsight/pando/CONTRIBUTING.md

 Please follow the coding style of the project.
 Pando uses prettier and eslint, so if possible, enable linting in your editor to get real-time feedback.

-- `pnpm lint:js` runs manually the linting rules for all js/ts files.
+- `pnpm lint:js` manually runs the linting rules for all js/ts files.
-- `pnpm lint:css` runs manually the linting for all css files.
+- `pnpm lint:css` manually runs the linting for all css files.
-- `pnpm lint:ts` runs manually the linting for only ts files.
+- `pnpm lint:ts` manually runs the linting for only ts files.

-Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully, your code is already clean!
+Finally, when you submit a Pull Request, they are run again by our continuous integration tools, but hopefully your code is already clean!

 ## Semantic Commit Messages

-See how a minor change to your commit message style can make you a better programmer.
+See how a minor change to your commit message style can make commit history and impact much clearer.

 Format: `<type>(<scope>): <subject>`